syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/headers.md

 ## Align the text of header text

-You can horizontally align the text in column headers of the Grid component using the [headerTextAlign](../../api/grid/column/#headertextalign) property.
+You can horizontally align the text in column headers of the Grid control using the [headerTextAlign](../../api/grid/column/#headertextalign) property.
 By default, the text is aligned to the left, but you can change the alignment by setting the value of the `headerTextAlign` property to one of the following options:

 * **Left**: Aligns the text to the left (default).
 * **Center**: Aligns the text to the center.